“Creating a More Perfect Democracy”

 In 1920, our founder Carrie Chapman Catt believed that within five years, a League of Women Voters could give millions of women voters a crash course in civic engagement.
 Then she hoped to launch them into the American political system.

-The League was a safe-haven for women, regardless of formal party affiliation.
+Eventually, the League became a safe-haven for women, regardless of formal party affiliation.
 Here they could find their voices on issues that mattered to them.

 One early leader described it like this.
 The League is “like a university without walls … whose members enter to learn and remain to shape the curriculum.”
 Over the nearly 10 decades of our existence, the League of Women Voters has applied the lessons learned in our earliest days to engage and empower all voters.